• Skip to primary navigation

 How to store Paratha and dough?

 • Storing Paratha: Cooked paratha can be refrigerated for 2-3 days.
 They might stick together due to the ghee.
 So let them come to room temperature or heat to separate them.
-You can also store in freezer for longer shelf life.
-Place parchment paper between them and then place them in a freezer bag like Ziploc.
+You can also store it in a freezer for longer shelf life.
+Place parchment paper between them and then in a freezer bag like Ziploc.
 Note: It is hard to get them to be the same soft and flaky as freshly made 🙂

 How to reheat paratha?